 It is important for people to set borrowing limits BEFORE they start taking out student loans.
 If you have already taken out student loans, it is not too late.
 You can still follow this exercise to see whether or not you have taken out too much.

 The rule that I teach is called The Rule of 85.
-It is not an exact science, but it definitely does a good job of helping people find the “line in the sand.”
+It is not an exact science, but it does a great job of helping people determine how much college debt is too much.

-First, take your expected annual income after college graduation and multiply it by 10% (or 0.10), and divide by 12.
+First, take your expected annual income after college graduation and multiply it by 10% (or 0.10), then divide by 12.
 The result will be the most you can afford in terms of a monthly payment on your student loans.
-Multiply this figure by 85, and the product will be the most that you can afford to borrow in total.
+Multiply this figure by 85 and the product will be the most that you can afford to borrow in total.

 For example, someone expecting to make $36,000 per year should not borrow more than $25,500 (using The Rule of 85).

 Under no circumstances should your monthly student loan payment exceed 20% of your income.
 That is dangerous territory!